Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 A highly desirable and popular dwarf blue spruce that grows very dense while retaining its distinctively conical shape; needles emerge a beautiful silver and retain a powdery-blue color throughout the season, an ideal choice for the garden designer

-Thume Blue Spruce has attractive powder blue foliage which emerges silvery blue in spring.
+Thume Blue Spruce is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has attractive powder blue evergreen foliage which emerges silvery blue in spring.
 The needles are highly ornamental and remain powder blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Thume Blue Spruce is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.